bubble2k16/snes9x_3ds/readme.md

 -------------------------------------------------------------------------------------------------------

 ##Change History

+v0.71
+- Fixed nasty bug that breaks loading of the second ROM, if the first ROM was loaded from a directory path that has spaces in it.
+- Added feature to allow users to page up/down the options in the menu while holding down X.
+- Minor optimizations

 v0.70
 - Fixed sprites priority issues.
 This fixes sprites problems of Shadowrun, Chrono Trigger, Super Mario All Stars' (and possibly other games too)